ET-SAM: Efficient Point Prompt Prediction in SAM for Unified Scene Text Detection and Layout Analysis: Experiments

 \subsection{Implementation Details}

-\textbf{Joint Training.} The majority parameters of ET-SAM are inherited from SAM before training.
+\textbf{Joint Training.} The majority parameters of ET-SAM are initialized from SAM before training.
 Specifically, the image encoder adopts SAM’s ViT-L~\cite{sam}.
-The prompt encoder is the same as in SAM while part of the parameters in point decoder and HM-Decoder are initialized from SAM’s mask decoder.
-We use AdamW~\cite{adamw} $(\beta_1 =0.9,\beta_2 =0.999,weight\_decay =0.05)$ as the optimizer.
-We train the model on 8 NVIDIA Tesla V100 (32GB) GPUs, with a batch size of 3 on each GPU, covering all three types of datasets, \myie, multi-level, word-level, and text-line level.
-The learning rate is set to $1e^{-4}$.
-Following the data augmentation used in Hi-SAM~\cite{hi-sam}, each image is sequentially subjected to random color jittering, random rotation, and random scaling between $[0.5, 2]$~\cite{data_augmentation}.
-The corresponding target heatmaps and masks undergo the same rotation and scaling operations to ensure accurate loss computation.
-Finally, images and their masks are resized to $1024 \times 1024$, while the target heatmaps are resized to $256 \times 256$.
-We train ET-SAM for 120 epochs on a unified data pool including HierText, Total-Text, TextSeg, ICDAR2013, ICDAR2015, and CTW1500, with the learning rate divided by 10 at 100 epochs.
+The prompt encoder is identical to that of SAM, while the point decoder and HM-Decoder are partially initialized from SAM's mask decoder.
+We use AdamW~\cite{adamw} $(\beta_1 =0.9,\beta_2 =0.999,weight\_decay =0.05)$ as the optimizer with an initial learning rate of $1e^{-4}$.
+We train the model on 8 NVIDIA Tesla V100 (32GB) GPUs, with a batch size of 3 per GPU.
+We follow the data augmentations used in Hi-SAM~\cite{hi-sam}.
+Joint training runs for 120 epochs on a unified data pool including HierText, Total-Text, TextSeg, ICDAR2013, ICDAR2015, and CTW1500, with the learning rate divided by 10 at the 100 epochs.

-\textbf{Fine-tuning.} We fine-tune the model separately on the HierText~\cite{hiertext}, Total-Text~\cite{total}, CTW1500~\cite{ctw1500}, and ICDAR15~\cite{ic15} datasets.
-The data augmentation strategy remains consistent with that employed during joint training, while the learning rate is set to $1e^{-4}$.
-Fine-tuning is executed on 4 NVIDIA Tesla V100 (32GB) GPUs with a total batch size of 8.
-For the HierText dataset, ET-SAM is trained for 50 epochs, with the learning rate decayed by a factor of 10 at the 35th epoch.
-For Total-Text, CTW1500, and ICDAR15, the model is trained for 80 epochs, with the learning rate divided by 10 after 60 epochs.
+\textbf{Fine-tuning.} We fine-tune the model after joint training on 4 NVIDIA Tesla V100 (32GB) GPUs with a total batch size of 8, using the same optimizer and data augmentation strategy, and an initial learning rate of $1e^{-4}$.
+On HierText, ET-SAM is trained for 50 epochs, with the learning rate decayed by a factor of 10 at the 35th epoch.
+On Total-Text, CTW1500, and ICDAR2015, it is trained for 80 epochs, with the learning rate divided by 10 after 60 epochs.